 I know what you’re thinking.
 How many chicken noodle recipes do I need, right?
-Well, the answer is two.
-The classic stovetop chicken noodle soup made the traditional way, and the game-changer of all game-changers, easy Instant Pot chicken noodle soup!
+Well, the answer is three.
+The classic stovetop chicken noodle soup made the traditional way, this easy chicken noodle casserole and the game-changer of all game-changers, easy Instant Pot chicken noodle soup!

 Everything gets cooked in one pot, from the sauteing of the veggies and chicken to the broth and noodles at the end.
 The pressure cooker tenderizes the meat and infuses the broth with even more flavor.

 The whole thing takes just 35 minutes.
 When you’re trying to feed your family healthy, quick, and on budget, all through cold and flu season, this Instant Pot chicken noodle soup will be on heavy rotation!

 - A one-pot meal.
 As far as Instant Pot meals go, this one is it!
 It’s a way to get a complete meal on the table in a hurry.
 There are some added shortcuts I’ll let you know about too!

 - It’s flexible.
 You can add even more veggies if you like or swap the egg noodles for your favorite kind and even use leftover rotisserie chicken if you want.